zakvarty/effective-data-science-resources/live-sessions/05-code-of-conduct/readme.md

 - How effectively does the document achieve its goal?
 - What would you change or do differently?

-Use this sheet to make notes during discussions.
+Use `assets/professional-guidelines-sheet.pdf` to make notes during discussions.

 ### Thought experiments / case studies